 It’s such a pretty plant, petite and delicate, only a few inches high and covered with quarter-inch flowers of the softest pink.
 It’s the kind of groundcover perfectly suited for small spaces, rock gardens, and fairy bowers.
 It can even be used as a lawn substitute, as it tolerates limited foot traffic.
 With so much to recommend it, I’ve often wondered why this hardy perennial isn’t more popular.
 Perhaps it just needs a better name.
 “Soapwort” fails in the marketing department!

 Can you name this bird?
-The photo was taken in Colorado in August.
-I will post the uncropped photo Saturday, giving you one more chance to identify this bird.
+The photo was taken in Colorado in June.
+I will post the uncropped photo on Saturday, giving you one more chance to identify this bird.
 The answer will appear at the end of next Monday’s post.